layerswap/layerswapapp/public/doc/userGuide.md

 ## How to transfer crypto from Binance or Coinbase to Arbitrum?

 With LayerSwap, you can send crypto from your crypto exchange account directly to the Arbitrum network with low fees.
-This guide will go step by step throught the whole process.
+This guide will go step by step through the whole process.

 - Go to [layerswap.io](https://layerswap.io)